USSS CR1 – 2022-2023 Alpine Officials Update and Training Opportunities - Listed Below

 To continue to run fun, fair, and efficient races, your kids need you as the parents to step up and get certified as a race official.
 This allows you to fill key roles during races and gives you useful background no matter what role you fill.

 Are you already certified?
-You will need to renew your USSS Alpine Officials license, ensure you are current with SafeSport and other training requirements and attend a virtual or in person “Alpine Officials (AO) Update.”
-You can attend the AO Update on the morning of our in-person training or virtually with Central Division, we will post information on the virtual option once available.
+You will need to renew your USSS Alpine Officials license, ensure you are current with SafeSport and other training requirements, and attend a virtual “Rules Update”.
+The Zoom call details will be sent out once set.

 For NEW OFFICIALS:

-2) All parents / guardians for each athlete must individually fill out this survey.
+2) All parents/guardians for each athlete must individually fill out this survey.
 If you have multiple athletes, you just need to fill it out once.
 (It is common to have both parents volunteering at a race.)

-It takes you less than 2 minutes to complete this form which will help us match you with the best volunteering role for you during the 2022-2023 season.
+It takes you less than 2 minutes to complete this form which will help us match you with the best volunteering role for you during the 2024-2025 season.

-No ski racing experience required!
+No ski racing experience is required!

 Here is background on the positions that require certification: